Monmouth Beach Educates a Doctor

 One of his chief campaign planks was: “Primary schools should discipline the mind toward higher education.
 One is inseparable from the other.”
 Dad strongly believed that a college education was key to securing a satisfying and successful future.

 Another theme he ran on was academic accountability: “Improve the report card system — don’t destroy it.
 Everyone needs a goal.”
 Then school principal Don Stevens had proposed eliminating report cards.
+He had some support on the board.

 Clearly, dad was a troublemaker.
 Back in the 1960s, my mom chalked up the loss to some “clam-diggers” who didn’t agree with his goals.
 But I’m not sure that dad was such great a candidate.
 Doctors orders and all.